parthenocissus/krcdnc/content/notes/this.md

     file_name: "this-main.jpg"
     size: "1600x1017"
     caption: "Pictogram Sketches.
 Beograd, 2020"
-lead: "A story of how this Web site came to be.
+lead: "A story of how this website came to be.
 The story about drawing, writing, programming, and shaping one’s own identity between order and chaos."
-lead_short: "A story of how this Web site came to be"
+lead_short: "A story of how this website came to be"
 content:
     - type: "txt"
       html: "<p>In one text, Julio Cortázar mentions a <span class='italic-style'>classifier's madness</span>.
-This Web site came to be as a result of a similar madness, that I feel ever since the time of my boyhood, when I was drawing detailed maps of my backyard.<sup id='s1'>✿</sup></p>
+This website came to be as a result of a similar madness, that I've felt ever since the time of my boyhood, when I was drawing detailed maps of my backyard.<sup id='s1'>✿</sup></p>
       <p>The Western Man, <span class='italic-style'>homo occidentalis</span>, always had the need to devise categories for cutting the world around him and to organize these cut pieces of the world into drawers of his cabinets.<sup id='s2'>♞</sup> In my case, however, I recognize a double need: to create the categories and dismantle them at the same time, to escape from the matrix and return to it, to keep the world in a floating, trembling state between two magnetic poles: order and chaos.</p>
       <p>Apart from maps, I liked to draw complicated scenes with a lot of minuscule stick figure characters that I called <span class='italic-style'>Minikin Men</span>.
 I would draw the scenes first, then their taxonomies: which kinds of Minikin Men exist, how can they be divided, what powers they have, etc. These menageries of stock characters – an acrobat, a pirate, a faqir, a strongman, an inventor, a parachutist, a painter, a robot, a miner, a sleepwalker – were a game of identity multiplication.</p>
       <p>The following drawings were made in 1996.
 They were drawn with a thin felt-tip marker on A4 papers.</p>"